 Taking care of your dental health is important, but it’s also expensive — even when you have dental insurance.
 If you need to finance treatment to preserve your dental health, financing may be an option if you can get approved for it.

-But before you commit to funding your dental care with a line of credit, confirm that you really need the treatment (getting a second opinion may help).
-And be sure to understand all the terms, conditions and interest and fees associated with your dental financing before you commit to it.
+But before you commit to funding your dental care with a line of credit or loan, confirm that it’s a necessary treatment (getting a second opinion may help).
+Additionally, be sure to understand all the terms, conditions and interest and fees associated with your dental financing before you commit to it.
 Financing almost always comes with a cost, and if you have bad credit those costs can be quite high.